Bob Roselle, July 20th, 2015

 BR: And this is her home.
 Yeah, we’re basically newlyweds.
 I’ve got two jokes, a good friend of ours said, “I asked her two questions when I proposed: Will she marry me, and will she help me up?”
 [Laughter] And the other one is, we spent the first night of our honeymoon getting out of the car.
 If you’ve seen elderly get out of a car, you’ll appreciate that.
 [Laughter]

-BR: At that point, it [unclear] didn’t call for a deputy mayor, it was called Executive Secretary to the mayor, but the duties were the same.
+BR: At that point, the charter didn’t call for a deputy mayor, it was called Executive Secretary to the mayor, but the duties were the same.
 And that was my job, I was executive secretary to the mayor.
-And I started in June, so I had only been there – I had been there a long time, I knew Cavanaugh, I was up the hall from his office as finance director, so that was my job and I was at home on the northeast side on Sunday morning.
-We had the kids up to go to church, about 8 o’clock I got a phone call from Connor Mallet, who was in charge of the emergency response program.
+And I started in June, so I had only been there – I had been there a long time, I knew Cavanagh.
+I was up the hall from his office as finance director.
+So that was my job and I was at home on the northeast side on Sunday morning.
+We had the kids up to go to church, about 8 o’clock I got a phone call from Conrad Mallett, who was in charge of the emergency response program.
 Good friend of mine.
 And he called and said there was a disturbance, and he was calling in all of the executives so I said good-bye and I went downtown, and the mayor’s office is across the hall from the budget bureau where I used to work, so I went in the budget bureau instead of the mayor’s, we were separate, and I called in a lot of my old staff in the budget bureau, and organized answering – doing the phone log.
 So I was there on Sunday morning, I didn’t go home until the following weekend.
 When they could move, they brought food and clothing in, and we had probably 10 or 12 people in the office, and they worked in shifts, they would answer the phones and do things.
 And after the first 10 or 12 hours, the mayor said he would go over to police headquarters and be in charge of the military response, and I would stay where I’m at and handle the civil response.
-So we had to close all the theatres, we closed all the gas stations, we had to postpone the ballgame, and do all that (a lot of it’s in here, I reckon).
-And answer phone calls from overseas, had one from London that said that they had a report that the city was burning to the ground, I said, ‘no, that’s not really happening,’ but that was a rumor.
+So we had to close all the theaters, we closed all the gas stations, we had to postpone the ballgame, and do all that — a lot of it’s in here, I reckon [gestures to papers]— And answer phone calls from overseas, had one from London that said that they had a report that the city was burning to the ground, I said," No, that’s not really happening," but that was a rumor.
 You can see it in the phone log.
 The number of rumors that came in is extended.
 It was a very serious situation, but it wasn’t total, by any means.

 LW: So, when I’m reading these rumors, for example on Sunday, at 1:43pm, there’s a rumor that there’s a person at the blind pig that was badly beaten, there’s another rumor later on that says a young boy was killed on Belle Isle, how did those rumors get started?